 The Public Bodies (Joint Working) Act 2014 set out the legislative framework for integrating health and social care in Scotland.
 The aim was to break down the barriers to joint working between NHS boards and local authorities hence enabling care that is person-centred and straightforward to access.
 The act created a number of new public organisations, the integration authorities.
 Similar moves to greater integration of health and social care have been taking place in other parts of the UK and internationally.

 As this new model of working is being put into practice across Scotland, the focus of this year’s joint Research Symposium will be on sharing and considering the evidence base to inform health and social care integration.
-Of interest are both the findings of studies in this area but also exploration of the complexities and challenges of conducting research in this field.
-Research based upon the developments taking place in Scotland, and from contexts other than Scotland, are both considered valuable in developing knowledge and understanding to inform practice.
+Of interest are both the findings of studies in this area but also the exploration of the complexities and challenges of conducting research in this field.
+Research based on the developments taking place in Scotland, and from contexts other than Scotland, are both considered valuable in developing knowledge and understanding to inform practice.
 Topics of interest include but are not limited to: